GSA/search-gov-website/about/updates/roadmap/FY22Q3-roadmap.md

 This roadmap shows what we are working on now, and what we plan to be working after that.
 We’ll update this roadmap quarterly.

-## FY 22 Q4: July - September 2022
+## FY 22 Q3: April to June 2022

 ### Now

-* **Faceted Search - Backend Support**
-  * We are adding additional metadata indexing and searching support to enable faceted search.
-* **Javascript Indexing - Investigations**
+* **Faceted Search: Developer Investigations**
-  * We are scoping out the work required to support indexing of Javascript-powered, dynamic webpages.
+  * We will be scoping out the implementation approach to support ingesting metadata into our indices for faceted search.
+* **Indexing Improvements**
+  * We are updating some components of our indexing process to ensure resiliency.
 * **Version Upgrades**
-  * We will be upgrading our ElasticSearch and Tika version to keep them up-to-date and compliant.
+  * We will be upgrading our ElasticSearch version to keep them up-to-date and compliant.
-* **Search Engine Results Page (SERP) Redesign - Investigations**
-  * We will begin scoping the work required to upgrade our frontend technology in support of this redesign.
 * **Continuity of Operations Plan Improvements**
   * We are taking steps to bolster our system's resiliance and reliability.
 * **Security and Logging Improvements**